doom-neovim/doom-nvim/README.md

 #### What is a module?

 A module is a collection of packages, autocommands, keybinds and functions that add new capabilities or functionality to Doom Nvim.
-See what's avaliable in `modules.lua` and enable the modules that you think you would like.
+See what's available in `modules.lua` and enable the modules that you think you would like.
 Then restart `doom-nvim`, run `:PackerSync` and then restart `doom-nvim` again.